-22.13 Compensation for Temporary Extra Teaching Assignments

-- 22.13.1 Faculty may teach one or more courses above their regular teaching load with a recommendation from the department chair and approval by the dean.
-Such temporary extra teaching assignments will be compensated by temporary additional pay at the rate of 1/36 of the faculty member's salary per credit hour. - Non-tenure track faculty who supervise independent study courses will be compensated at the rates specified in 22.15.2.1.iii.
+- 22.14 Compensation for Temporary Extra Teaching Assignments - 22.14.1 Faculty may teach one (1) or more courses above their regular teaching load with a recommendation from the department chair and approval by the dean.
+Such temporary extra teaching assignments will be compensated by temporary additional pay at the rate of one thirty-sixth (1/36th) of the faculty member's salary per credit hour. - 22.14.2 Non-tenure track faculty who supervise independent study courses will be compensated at the rates specified in 22.16.2.1.iii.

-22.14 Summer Research and Teaching Grants
+22.15 Summer Research and Teaching Grants.
 The University will award the maximum feasible number of Summer Research Grants and Summer Teaching Grants for each summer during which this agreement is in effect.
-The minimum number of Summer Research Grants and Summer Teaching Grants awarded shall be no fewer than 20 total per summer.
-Each grant will be in the amount of \$6,000 and will be awarded in accordance with the policies of the Office of Research and Sponsored Programs.
+The minimum number of Summer Research Grants and Summer Teaching Grants awarded shall be no fewer than thirty (30) total per summer.
+Each grant will be in the amount of \$7,000 and will be awarded in accordance with the policies of the Office of Research and Sponsored Programs.

-22.15 Extended Education
+22.16 Outreach and Continuing Education

-22.15.1 Summer Session2
+22.16.1 Summer Session

-- 22.15.1.1 For Summer Session courses faculty are paid 1/45 of AY salary per credit.
-For Summer Session courses enrolling over 15 students, faculty are paid 1/45 of the AY salary per credit plus \$54 per SCH for 16 students and above. - 22.15.1.2 Individually-supervised credit-bearing activities, such as independent studies, field research/experience, practicum, and internships in the summer will generally be paid at a per SCH rate.
-Deans may choose to offer faculty the salary per credit rate of pay (described in 22.15.1.1 above) for independent studies and internships.
-Per SCH pay is recommended for activities with 9 or fewer students, salary per credit is recommended for activities with 10 or more students.
-For academic years 2015-16, 2016-17, and 2017-18, the minimum per SCH rates for these undergraduate and graduate courses will increase by the same percentages as the basic faculty salary increases specified in Section 22.1.
-The instructors of any courses in the last three years that have been paid at more than \$139 per credit shall continue to be paid for those courses at a rate no lower than that higher rate.
-Enrollment shall be determined as in section 22.15.1.3.
+- 22.16.1.1 For Summer Session courses faculty are paid one forty-fifth (1/45th) of AY salary per credit.
+For Summer Session courses enrolling over fifteen (15) students, faculty are paid one forty-fifth (1/45th) of the AY salary per credit plus \$54 per SCH for 16 students and above. - 22.16.1.2 Individually-supervised credit-bearing activities, such as independent studies, field research/experience, practicum, and internships in the summer will generally be paid at a per SCH rate.
+Deans may choose to offer faculty the salary per credit rate of pay (described in 22.16.1.1 above) for independent studies and internships.
+Per SCH pay is recommended for activities with nine (9) or fewer students, salary per credit is recommended for activities with ten (10) or more students.
+For each academic year of this Agreement, the minimum per SCH rates for these undergraduate and graduate courses will increase by the same percentages as the basic faculty salary increases specified in Section 22.1.
+Enrollment shall be determined as in section 22.16.1.3.